cits5501/cits5501.github.io/assets/lectures/lect07a--system.md

 Cons:

--   Writing stubs can be difficult: Stubs must allow all possible conditions to be tested.
+-   Writing stubs can be difficult: stubs should allow for a wide range of conditions to be tested.
 -   Possibly a very large number of stubs may be required, especially if the lowest level of the system contains many methods.
 -   One solution to avoid too many stubs: Modified top-down testing